joshdowning/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/sso/dashboard-login-azure-sso.md

   - In your app, either via the Authentication menu or the redirect URL shortcut navigate to and add the redirect to TIB in the Web category i.e. `http://localhost:3000/auth/{PROFILE-NAME-IN-TIB}/openid-connect/callback`.

     ![redirect-url](/docs/img/azureAD/redirect-URL-1.png)
 4. Go to Overview and add a secret in Client Credentials.
-Don't forget to copy the secret value- not the secretID.
+Don't forget to copy the secret value, not the secretID.

     ![overview](/docs/img/azureAD/overview-1.png)